ElSeoClub/laravel-permission-cache/docs/basic-usage/new-app.md

     Route::delete('/profile', [ProfileController::class, 'destroy'])->name('profile.destroy');
 });
 ```

-With the above change, you will be unable to access the user "Profile" page unless you are logged in with "admin" or "super-admin".
-You could change `role_or_permission:publish_articles` to `role:writer` to make it only available to the "test" user.
+With the above change, you will be unable to access the user "Profile" page unless you are logged in with "admin" or "
+super-admin".
+You could change `role_or_permission:publish_articles` to `role:writer` to make it only available to the "
+test" user.

 ## Sharing

 To share your app on Github for easy collaboration:

 - create a new public repository on Github, without any extras like readme/etc.